jenglish724/resume-website/README.md

 Below will be the list of problems.

 * Social Media icon spacing on contact.html is different than the other 4 pages
-* Links in the resume.html #rightcolumn.
-Bullets need removed and text needs centered.
+* Links in resume page #column need to be centered better
 * Need to format forms on the contact.html page
+* How do I get e-mail form to just send message and not open mail client

 ## This is too